justingravely/justingravely/README.md

-- 👋 Hi, I’m Justin, But I go by Wayne
+- 👋 Hi, I’m Justin
-- 👀 My main interests are coding and self improvement
+- 👀 Aspiring Front Ender
 - 🌱 Learning all things needed to be an outstanding React Developer
 - 📫 How to reach me:
         Discord: snacks#6517